Healthcare refunds

 You are free to choose your doctor, dentist or paramedical care provider.
 You are also free to consult a specialist, there is no need for a referral.

 You pay the healthcare costs directly to the doctor, dentist or paramedical care provider.
-The health insurance fund you have selected will reimburse 75% of the total amount afterwards.
+The health insurance fund you have selected will reimburse in principle 75% of the total amount afterwards.

 More information about the refunding of medical costs can be found on the page Refunds for medical care on the National Institute for Health and Disability Insurance website (in French).